awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-auto-scaling-group-clean-up.md

 ## To clean up resources \(CLI\)<a name="tutorials-auto-scaling-group-clean-up-cli"></a>

-1. Delete the Amazon EC2 Auto Scaling group by calling the delete\-auto\-scaling\-group command against **CodeDeployDemo\-AS\-Group**\.
+1. Delete the Auto Scaling group by calling the delete\-auto\-scaling\-group command against **CodeDeployDemo\-AS\-Group**\.
 This will also terminate the Amazon EC2 instances\.

    ```
    aws autoscaling delete-auto-scaling-group --auto-scaling-group-name CodeDeployDemo-AS-Group --force-delete
    ```

-1. Optionally, delete the Amazon EC2 Auto Scaling launch configuration by calling the delete\-launch\-configuration command against the launch configuration named **CodeDeployDemo\-AS\-Configuration**:
+1. Optionally, delete the Auto Scaling launch template by calling the delete\-launch\-template command against the launch configuration named **CodeDeployDemo\-AS\-Launch\-Template**:

    ```
-   aws autoscaling delete-launch-configuration --launch-configuration-name CodeDeployDemo-AS-Configuration
+   aws ec2 delete-launch-template --launch-template-name CodeDeployDemo-AS-Launch-Template
    ```

 1. Optionally, delete the application from CodeDeploy by calling the delete\-application command against the application named **SimpleDemoApp**\.
 This will also delete all associated deployment, deployment group, and revision records\.